dropzone/dropzone/index.md

 Dropzone will submit any hidden fields you have in your dropzone form.
 So this is an easy way to submit additional data.
 You can also use the `params` option.

+If you want to add additional data to the file upload that has to be specific for each file, you can register for the `sending` event:

+{% highlight js %}
+myDropzone.on("sending", function(file, xhr, formData) {
+  formData.append("filesize", file.size); // Will send the filesize along with the file as POST data.
+});
+{% endhighlight %}

 I'll add more examples soon (How to add delete/download buttons when an upload finished, how to add file previews on your own, etc...)